-- New for 2022 is the Name of the River Challenge.
+- Name of the River Challenge.
 This is less of a race, more of a pilotage exercise.
 You leave the Club Line to start whenever you like and have to pass named buoys on the river in any order, returning to the club to finish.
 Time your start to make the best use of the tide for your boat but you have to make sure there is enough water round all the buoys for your boat.

 - Medway Keel boat Regatta.
 3 days of intense racing in conjunction with the one designs with committee boat starts and finishes

 - Autumn Series – short series with committee boat starts.